timpending/comp-sci-curriculum/Unit-2/02-searching-algorithms.md

 ## Binary Search

-The key here is that we have a array of n element(s).
+The key here is that we have an array of n element(s).

 [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) or half-interval search finds the position of a specified input value (the search "key") within an array sorted by key value.